Brenneman, Laura W. High Energy Astrophysics Division, Harvard-Smithsonian Center for Astrophysics, Cambridge, Massachusetts.

 - Additional Readings

-The universe comprises everything in existence, including all matter and energy, and the enormous volume which contains them.
+Everything in existence, including all matter and energy, and the enormous volume which contains them.
 The observable universe currently spans about 8.8 × 1023 km (5.5 × 1023 mi), and contains approximately 3.1 × 1054 kg (6.8 × 1054 lb) of matter, yielding an average density equivalent to a few atoms per cubic meter.
-Most of the universe, then, is empty space; the matter is distributed thinly throughout, forming objects and structures at a variety of different sizes.
+Most of the universe, then, is empty space; the matter is distributed thinly throughout, forming objects and structures (Fig. 1) at a variety of different sizes.
 The study of this matter and energy, and its distribution, composition, origin, and evolution, is what constitutes the sciences of astronomy and cosmology.
+See also: Astronomy; Atom; Cosmology; Density; Energy; Matter

 The content above is only an excerpt.